For everyone wanting to know more about hidden non-vegan food and ingredients in your food

 Where can you find Oleic acid?

-While it is predominantly found in plant-based oils such as canola oil, sunflower oil, and peanut oil, as well as in avocados, nuts, and seed, there are certain animal-derived products, such as tallow or lard, that contain significant amounts of oleic acid.
+Plant-based oils like canola oil, sunflower oil, and peanut oil, as well as avocados, nuts, and seeds, primarily contain oleic acid.
+However, certain animal-derived products, such as tallow or lard, also contain significant amounts of oleic acid.

 9. Lard